liferay-labs/sepia-deployment-scripts/README.md

 ## Commit and push the changes made to the deployment repository

-## Setup a Continous Deployment Pipeline
+## Setup a Continuous Deployment Pipeline
 ```
 cd aws/deployment-pipeline/setup/codepipeline-setup
 ```